 They did have a good desert menu though, and they let you choose one of them as a complimentary birthday treat, complete with a candle.
 I chose the brown butter cake with lime cream and pineapple on top and it was pretty good.
 So My advice here would be maybe go for desert only, and be celebrating someones birthday so you get one for free… and probably share amongst yourselves.
 Because it really is a cool place to be inside, just not the best place to eat.

 The entrees here honestly might be amazing, we were just too preoccupied with snacks and rides to want to eat a gourmet $50+ per plate meal.

 TANGORA TERRACE - menu

-Ok so . this little place actually wasn’t open while we were there, but I had to include it because we were so sad we missed it!
-There breakfast menu is what really looks incredible with options like pineapple upside down cake pancakes, and island french toast— plus the dishes are in the 7-13 dollar range so not too crazy for Disney Standards of Spending.
+Ok so . this little place actually is a part of the Disneyland Hotel, not the park itself, and we didn’t get a chance to go, but I had to include it because we were so sad we missed it!
+Their breakfast menu is what really looks incredible with options like pineapple upside down cake pancakes, and island french toast— plus the dishes are in the 7-13 dollar range so not too crazy for Disney Standards of Spending.

 SNACKS, TREATS, AND NOVELTY EATS